 Clinical trials are evolving with new approaches, technologies and designs.
 They remain an essential part of medical research as they aim at providing the community with the latest innovative treatments and state-of-the-art clinical practice.
 In the future, clinical trial data will be enhanced by the availability of real world data from patient registries, hospitals and general practitioners.
 Industry is working with stakeholders to develop systems to maximise the potential of big data while protecting confidentiality of patient data, to further biomedical research.

 EFPIA Clinical Trial Data Portal GatewayEFPIA's gateway for available clinical trial data offers a published list of member companies’ online portals aimed at advancing responsible clinical trial data sharing.
-A promise to develop these portals was established as part of joint EFPIA-PhRMA commitments on clinical trials data transparency, which came into full force on 1st January 2014.
+A promise to develop these portals was established as part of joint EFPIA-PhRMA commitments on clinical trials data transparency, which came into force on 1st January 2014 ans was updated in June 2023.

 - Daiichi Sankyo Company, Ltd